CTF-handbooks/map-tester-handbook/HANDBOOK.md

 	- The area under the flag (the floor of the base) is indestructible and has a surface area of 5x5 at minimum.
 	- The flag is placed in the middle of the indestructible area.
 	- It has a team chest.
 - The map **should** be inescapable.
-Meaning it should be surrounded by "Indestructible Barrier Glass" (`ctf_map:ind_glass`) and/or indestructible variants of blocks for the walls of the map that are above and below the ground, and the floor of the map being indestructible as well.
+Meaning the **walls** and **floor** of the map should be made of "Indestructible Barrier Glass" (`ctf_map:ind_glass`) and/or indestructible variants of blocks.
 The map may not have a roof while still not allowing the player to escape through it.
 Make sure you can't escape through the open roof.
 - It has red build-time barriers separating teams that disappear when build time is over.
 Check if all of these are placed properly.
 Make sure no areas that need it are missing.
 - Treasure chests are functional.
 - Flags can be captured without any bugs.